In many ways, I’m an altar boy gone wrong. (Sometimes VERY wrong.)

 And since I really love all personality assessment systems, I believe it’s the best way to get to know me fast.
 Thus, I’m proud to reveal myself as …

-A Cancer Sun with a Scorpio Moon and Scorpio Ascendent;
+A Cancer Sun with a Scorpio Moon and Scorpio Ascendant;

-In Vedic Astrology I’m a Gemini with a Scorpio Moon and a Libra Ascendent;
+In Vedic Astrology I’m a Gemini with a Scorpio Moon and a Libra Ascendant;

 In Mayan astrology I’m a White Dog;